 The meaning of training smart and training hard

-When training smart you reap many of the benefits such as looking well, feeling energized, and upbeat.
+When training smart you reap many of the benefits such as looking well, feeling energized, and being healthier and more upbeat.
 If you feel completely beaten and weak after your session in the gym, you might want to revisit your training plans.
 Training as hard as you can won’t necessarily bring you the positive benefits you expect.
-First of all if it doesn’t’ make you feel good, it is unlikely that you will stick with it for a very long time.
+First of all if it doesn’t make you feel good, it is unlikely that you will stick with it for a very long time.
 If you injure yourself and have various aches and pains, you will end up sitting on the sofa on doctor’s orders.
 Smart training means that you create a plan that caters to your interest, your physique, your goals and your time frame.

 Things that are hard but not smart